albertkun/ucladataguides/working_with_data/data_portal.rst

    |dp_image1|

-4. Find the “arrest data set” by typing “arrest” in the search tool ..
+4. Find the “arrest data set” by typing “arrest” in the search tool.
+..

    |dp_image2|

-5. In the results page, click on “Arrest Data from 2010 to Present” ..
+5. In the results page, click on “Arrest Data from 2010 to Present”.
+..

    |dp_image3|